imrenagi/solarcity_challenge/README.md

 from JQuery to what they have today.
 * _Bootstrap + Angular.js_ I use these library to help me use bootstrap component in angular js frontend.
 * _Chart.js + Angular.js_ Because I add feature for showing the survey result, I give a simple visualization using bar chart.

+#### What Next?

+>Reasoning behind your technical choices.
+Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.
+* If I have more time, I want to use [Sequelize](docs.sequelizejs.com) as the ORM for MySQL.
+Currently, I'm using native mysql library for node.js.
+The caveat is it is using plain SQL query which is not really type-safe.
+Sequelize provides developer with nice API to connect to database, so it will become more convenient.

 ## Commands and Instructions